tiyafrancy/belly-button-challenge/README.md

 ![Screenshot 2025-04-03 at 11 21 04 PM](https://github.com/user-attachments/assets/7e1e3eb6-6863-4fca-8c08-417e6d1888da)

 To see the dashboard, click the **go live** button at the bottom of the VS Code.     <img width="104" alt="Screenshot 2025-04-03 at 11 28 09 PM" src="https://github.com/user-attachments/assets/7962995d-9249-435b-baf6-b59d8185983c" />

+# Acknowledgement

+I have done this challenge with the help of my Instructor, my classmate Dagim and some internet searches.